Heart Palpitations in Women Over 40

 Certain medications can trigger bounding pulse as a side effect.
 Decongestants, bronchodilators, and some antidepressants stimulate your cardiovascular system and increase heart rate and contractility.
 Always review medication side effects with your healthcare provider if you notice new symptoms after starting a prescription.

-Underlying medical conditions sometimes create persistent bounding pulse that doesn't resolve with rest or relaxation.
+Underlying medical conditions sometimes create persistent bounding pulse that does not resolve with rest or relaxation.
 Hyperthyroidism accelerates your metabolism and forces your heart to pump faster and harder.
 Heart valve disorders, particularly aortic regurgitation, and arteriovenous malformations can also cause continuous hyperdynamic circulation.
-Understanding the differences between conditions like angina, heart attack, and stroke becomes important when evaluating persistent cardiovascular symptoms.
+A bounding pulse caused by hyperthyroidism often comes with other signs such as unexpected weight loss, tremors, or heat intolerance.

 The development of bounding pulse involves several physiological changes that make your heartbeat more prominent throughout your body.
 Increased stroke volume forces more blood through your arteries with each heartbeat, creating stronger pressure waves that travel to peripheral areas where you normally wouldn't notice your pulse.